 A closer look at the TSA

 Behavior detection officers serve in criminal justice jobs and carry out the security protocol established under the Screening of Passengers by Observation Technique policy.
 These professionals are trained to observe behaviors that may help identify people who may pose a threat to travelers.
 This is the most visible extension of the agency.
 Individuals are made to go through major security checkpoints to detect potential threats.
 Behavioral detection officers are required to complete additional screening if determined to be a threat.
-Imaging technology is used by these professional to conduct thorough screening for travelers.
+Imaging technology is used by this professional to conduct thorough screening for travelers.

 Recent changes with the TSA in serving the public